Xemar5/aseprite-prefabs/README.md

       - `i` - the index in the selection, starting from 1 (e.g. 1, 2, 3, 4, 5, ...)
       - `f` - the selected frame number (i.e. if you start the selection from frame 5 to 8, it will be 5, 6, 7, 8)
       - `c` - the count of the selection (the number of selected frames)
+      - `x` - the current value in selected frame
 3. Press the button below the text field to apply the change to selected frames
    - A live result is displayed on the button after each change in the text field
    - If there is an error with the text input, the button will be disabled